-- raising capital.
+raising capital.

 The products from his companies have been featured in publications as diverse as Oprah’s O Magazine, National Geographic, Parents Magazine, the Washington Post, Outside Magazine, and US News & World Report.
 His recent film projects range from the opening shorts at the United Nations Climate Change Summits (Producer Lyn Lear and Director Louie Schwartzberg) to the breakthrough nature-based series on Netflix (title series: “Moving Art”).

 Scott enjoys mentoring fellow social entrepreneurs, teaching MBA candidates, advising select NGOs, and creating organizations that bring benefit to the world.
 He was awarded a Governor’s Award of Excellence in Service by the state of Washington for his non-profit community preparedness work.
 His related book – Prepared Neighborhoods – is in the publication process now.
 His essays focused on building group resilience through permaculture and preparedness can be found at Huffington Post.
-Scott’s training includes permaculture, Transition Towns, CERT, as well as mindful movement techniques such as MovNat and yoga…all of which tend to be reflected in his work.
+Scott’s training includes permaculture, Transition Towns, CERT, as well as mindful movement techniques such as MovNat and yoga…all of which tend to be reflected in his approach to work.

 Scott previously worked in the high tech sector, including Visio and Microsoft, and completed degrees at Baylor University and University of Notre Dame.
 He lives with his wife and children on an island micro-farm in the Pacific Northwest where they practice permaculture.